betaflight/betaflight.com/docs/development/Rx.md

 This is why, whenever an OpenTx or EdgeTx user is using Betaflight, the OpenTx/EdgeTx `ADC Filter` **MUST** be disabled, for accurate smooth flight control.

 The user only has to find the `ADC Filter` checkbox in the Hardware tab of the Global Settings for their radio, and ensure it is un-checked.
-For example, with the Frsky Taranis X9D+ pre 2019 model:
+For example, with the FrSky Taranis X9D+ pre 2019 model:

 - Turn on your radio.
 - Hold Menu to access Global Settings.